Oasis for Girls is currently seeking a full-time Program Director

 EDUCATION & EXPERIENCE:

-• At least 3-5 years experience in youth development programming, including outreach and recruitment, program development and planning, curriculum development, and program coordination
+• 4+ years of experience in youth development programming, including outreach and recruitment, program development and planning, curriculum development, and program coordination

 • Experience with nonprofit budget management, operations, and organizational/staffing structures